-Solid waste storage will take place either indoors in the enclosed transfer station building on the tipping floor or in tarped transfer trailers awaiting transport off-site.
+Solid waste storage will be located either inside the enclosed transfer station building on the southeastern area of the tipping floor within the waste boundary, or in tarped transfer trailers in designated locations within the transfer truck queueing area awaiting transport.
 All solid waste will be stored in such a manner that it does not constitute a fire, safety, or health hazard, or provide food or harborage for animals and vectors, or cause odors; and will be contained to prevent windblown solid waste and litter.

-On-site storage area for acceptable source-separated or recyclable materials in a location separate from the transfer station waste tipping area and transfer vehicle loading operations.
+On-site storage areas for acceptable source separated or recyclable materials will be in a location separate from the transfer station waste tipping area and transfer vehicle loading operation areas.